Rigidity of stable marginally outer trapped surfaces in initial data sets: An extension of Hawking's theorem on the topology of black holes

 \section{An extension of Hawking's theorem on the topology of black holes}

 This section is devoted to the proof of Theorem 1.

 \begin{proof}

-We give here the proof of part (2) and so let $\Sigma$ be a complete, \textsl{non-compact} stable MOTS.
-Based on the Riemann mapping theorem, the universal cover of $\Sigma$ is conformally equivalent to either $\mathbb{C}$ or the unit disk $\mathbb{D}$.
-If the latter case happened, we would have a positive solution $w$ on $\mathbb{D}$, endowed with the pull-back metric $\widehat{ds^{2}}=\pi^{\ast}ds^{2}$ of the equation \bd \widehat{\D}w-Kw+\left(\mu+J(\nu)+\frac{1}{2}\left|\chi\right|^{2}\right)w=0 \ed just gotten by lifting the function on $\Sigma$ whose existence is guaranteed by Theorem 1 in \cite{FS80} applied to the symmetrized stability operator $L$ (here we are exploiting the comparison result by Galloway and Schoen, Proposition \ref{pro:stabCOMP}).
-We have denoted by $ds^{2}$ the Riemannian metric on $\Sigma$, by $\pi:\mathbb{D}\to\Sigma$ the covering map.
-Using the dominant energy condition, we know that $\mu+J(\nu)+\left|\chi\right|^{2}/2\geq 0$, thus contradicting Corollary 3 in \cite{FS80}.
-It follows that the universal cover of $\Sigma$ is conformally equivalent to $\mathbb{C}$ and thus $\Sigma$ is conformal either to $\mathbb{C}$ itself or to $\mathbb{A}$.
+We give here the proof of part (2) and so let $\varphi:\Sigma\to M$ be a complete, \textsl{non-compact} two-sided immersed\footnote{For the sake of simplicity and uniformity, Theorem 1 was stated for \textsl{embedded} MOTS, but for what concerns part (2) such assumption is unnecessary, so that we provide here the proof for immersions.
+At the level of regularity, it is enough to assume that the maps $\varphi:\Sigma\to M$ is $\mathcal{C}^3$.} stable MOTS.
+Based on the Riemann mapping theorem, the universal cover of $\varphi(\Sigma)$ is conformally equivalent to either $\mathbb{C}$ or the unit disk $\mathbb{D}$.
+If the latter case happened, we would have a positive solution $w$ on $\mathbb{D}$, endowed with the pull-back metric $h=\pi^{\ast}(\varphi^{\ast}g)$ of the equation \bd \D_h w-K_h w+\left(\left(\mu+J(\nu)+\frac{1}{2}\left|\chi\right|^{2}\right)\circ\pi\right) w=0 \ed just gotten by lifting the function on $\Sigma$ whose existence is guaranteed by Theorem 1 in \cite{FS80} applied to the symmetrized stability operator $L$ (here we are exploiting the comparison result by Galloway and Schoen, Proposition \ref{pro:stabCOMP}).
+We have denoted by $\pi:\mathbb{D}\to\varphi(\Sigma)$ the covering map.
+Using the dominant energy condition, we know that $\mu+J(\nu)+\left|\chi\right|^{2}/2\geq 0$, thus the equation above contradicts Corollary 3 in \cite{FS80}.
+It follows that the universal cover of $\varphi(\Sigma)$ is conformally equivalent to $\mathbb{C}$ and thus $\varphi(\Sigma)$ is conformal either to $\mathbb{C}$ itself or to $\mathbb{A}$.